nati-alvarez/social-media-api/README.md

 Likes, Dislikes, Favorites are set to 0.

 `/api/posts/:postid`

 GET:
-Returns post with specified id
+Returns post and post's comments with specified id

+POST(requires auth) - Req Body(commentBody):
+Creates a new comment.

 DELETE(requries auth):
-Deletes post with specified id if authorized
+Deletes post and post's comments with specified id if authorized

+`/:postid/favorite`

+POST:
+Adds current article to favorites